Arvoya/reading-notes/201/Class05/class05.md

 ## CSS Color

-`color` - this css property defines the foreground color of the elements content `background-color` - defines the elements background color.
+`color` - this CSS property defines the foreground color of the elements content `background-color` - defines the elements background color.

 ### Fonts